 Rare growths or lesions develop in the jawbone or the soft tissues in the mouth and face that are called as Jaw cysts and tumours.
-Jaw tumors and cysts, sometimes called odontogenic tumors and cysts, can vary greatly in size and severity.
-These growths are usually noncancerous (benign), but they can be aggressive and invade the surrounding bone and tissue and may displace teeth.
+Jaw tumors and cysts, now and again called odontogenic tumors and cysts, can range greatly in length and severity.
+These growths are normally noncancerous (benign), however they can be competitive and invade the encompassing bone and tissue and can displace tooth.

 Depending on the type of growth or lesion, the stage of growth, and symptoms treatment options for jaw tumors and cysts can be decided.
 Mouth, jaw and face (oral and maxillofacial) surgeons can treat your jaw tumor or cyst usually by surgery, or in some cases, by medical therapy or a combination of surgery and medical therapy.

 The temporomandibular joint or jaw joint is located in front of the ear where the skull and the lower jaw meet.
 The joint enables the lower jaw (mandible) to move and function.
 The joint itself is made up of two bones that are separated by a disc of cartilage.
 Ligaments and muscles surround the joint.

 Problems with the jaw joint are very common.
 In some instances only the muscles are affected (myofacial pain dysfunction) whereas in others the cartilages and ligaments may also be at fault (internal derangement of temporomandibular joint).